mramshaw/ML_with_SciPy/README.md

 [I read an interview with Geoffrey Hinton where he bemoaned this fact.
  In his opinion, what is needed is new and original thinking, rather than small tweaks to well-established methods.
-However, is is still necessary to evaluate methods based upon some criteria, so why not compare against competing methods?]
+However, it is still necessary to evaluate methods based upon some criteria, so why not compare against competing methods?]